5 Days Helambu Trek

 Kutumsang is at an elevation of 2446 m.
 You will have walked 5-6 hours today.

-So after a long day, you will stay your night in one of the lodges.
+So after a long day, you will stay the night in one of the lodges.

 Day 3: Trek from Kutumsang to Tharepati

-On your third day, you will be trekking from Kutumsang to Tharepati.
-The walking duration between Kutumsang and Tharepati is about 5-6 hours.
+On your third day, you will trek from Kutumsang to Tharepati.
+The distance between Kutumsang and Tharepati is about 5-6 hours.

 Today you will start your trek by heading up toward the north till you reach Danda Ridge.
 The splendid view of Mount Langtang, Ganesh Himal, etc., astounds you.